LaupWing/blog_posts/src/pages/2020-01-06-post-two/index.md

 But when you go from first to last, it will trigger Styles and Layout.
 Which is typically not what you want, but if you remembered RAILS it saids that you have 1/10 of a second to respond.
 And we can do a styles and layout in that amount of time, but only do it once!.

 So the presentator explains that he sets up the final transform(expaned version) first and scales it down.
-So if the use clicks on the item it will set the `transform` to `null` to give it the effect of scaling up, while what actually happends is reverse!.
+So if the user clicks on the item it will set the `transform` to `null` to give it the effect of scaling up, while what actually happends is reverse!.

 Things to pay attention with using this techique.
 *   Scales change child elements; you may need to use siblings